ENGYS/HELYX-OS/README.md

 ## Building HELYX-OS from source

-### Required Libraries
+### Prerequisite Libraries

 ### Steps to Compile
+1. Ensure all prerequisite libraries are installed
-1. Clone the HELYX-OS git repository locally
+2. Clone the HELYX-OS git repository locally

         git clone https://github.com/ENGYS/HELYX-OS

-2. Navigate to the HELYX-OS directory
+3. Navigate to the HELYX-OS directory

 ####Disclaimer
 None of the OPENFOAM® related products and services offered by ENGYS are approved or endorsed by OpenCFD Ltd. (ESI Group), producer of the OpenFOAM software and owner of the OPENFOAM® and OpenCFD® trade marks.